Sequential Spectral Clustering of Data Sequences: Introduction

 Clustering, a process of dividing a set of items into groups based on the similarity between the items, has numerous applications \cite{JAIN2010651,maccuish2010clustering,malik2001contour,bach2006learning,yang2024optimal}.
 Clustering algorithms can be linkage-based, such as the Single Linkage clustering algorithm (SLINK) \cite{rohlf198212}, or cost minimization problems, like $K$-Means \cite{ahmed2020k} and $K$-Medoids \cite{kaur2014k}, or the Spectral clustering algorithm (SPEC) \cite{ng2001spectral}.
 The spectral clustering procedure arises as a natural solution to the graph partitioning problem, where the objective is to minimize the normalized cut index.
 Spectral clustering has advantages over other methods in many applications, including computer vision \cite{malik2001contour} and speech separation \cite{bach2006learning}.

 We focus on the class of clustering problems in which we group the data sequences drawn from unknown distributions into clusters based on the distances between the underlying distributions.
 Data sequence clustering can be studied either under a Fixed Sample Size (FSS) setting or in a Sequential (SEQ) setting.
 In the FSS setting, the number of samples in each data sequence is fixed, and the sequences are available as a batch.
 A distance metric is typically used to measure the dissimilarity between the distributions of two data sequences, after which traditional data point clustering algorithms are applied to group the data sequences.
 Clustering algorithms such as $K$-Medoids \cite{wang2019k} and SLINK \cite{wang2020exponentially} have been studied in this setting.
 In the SEQ setting, samples are observed sequentially from each of the data sequences.
 The sequential clustering algorithm is expected to stop at some time and output the correct clusters.
 The stopping rule typically minimizes the number of samples for a given error probability requirement.
 At any given time in the SEQ setting, the problem can be viewed as an instance of the FSS setting; thus, traditional data point clustering methods can be applied at each time, supplemented with an appropriate stopping rule.
 Sequential variants of $K$-Medoids \cite{sreenivasan2023nonparametric} and SLINK \cite{singh2025exponentially} have been studied.
+Another class of clustering problems involves observing samples from a single data stream, where the objective is to cluster the observed data points.
+This problem, referred to as Online Clustering \cite{liberty2016algorithm}, differs from our sequential clustering setting.